phongakatoaa/minesweeper/README.md

-A basic Minesweeper clone made by C++
+A basic Minesweeper clone made with C++

 How to play: